cs50nestm/cs50labs/linearsearch/README.md

 return false
 ```

-Note that we only `return false` after the `for` loop has finished, meaning we checked all the values in the array:
+Note that we only `return false` after the `for` loop has finished, meaning we checked all the values in the array.

+{% next %}

 ## Computational Complexity

+{% next %}

+## Your Turn

+Practice writing a linear search algorithm by completing the function in `linear.c`.